twbs/bootstrap/site/docs/4.5/components/popovers.md

 {% capture callout %}
 ##### GPU acceleration

-Popovers sometimes appear blurry in Windows 10 devices due to GPU acceleration and a modified system DPI.
+Popovers sometimes appear blurry on Windows 10 devices due to GPU acceleration and a modified system DPI.
 The workaround for this in v4 is to disable GPU acceleration as needed on your popovers.
-[See this issue for details and a suggested fix.](https://github.com/twbs/bootstrap/issues/22610)
+[See this issue for details and a suggested fix](https://github.com/twbs/bootstrap/issues/22610).
 {% endcapture %}
 {% include callout.html content=callout type="warning" %}